JvanKatwijk/swradio-8/README.md

 Introduction
 ------------------------------------------------------------------

-**swradio-8** is the result of rewriting and simplifying the set of sdr-j-sw programs.
-The software is limited in two ways:
+**swradio-8** is software (currently only running under Linux) for listening to short waves.
+The software supports a number of decoders often used by radio amateurs, such as psk, cw and rtty. swradio-8 is the result of rewriting and simplifying the set of sdr-j-sw programs.

-* as input devices the SDRplay and file input is supported;
-* a limited number of decoders is included.

-Frequency selection is with a keypad that will appear when touching the Frequency select key.
-Specification is in kHz or mHz.
-Fine frequency selection is with the mousewheel (when the main widget is activated).
+**Frequency selection** is with a keypad, separated from the main widget, that will appear when touching the Frequency select key.
+Specification  of a frequency is in kHz or mHz.
+Fine frequency selection - up to an accuracy of 1 Hz - is with the mousewheel (when the main widget is activated).
 The stepsize can be set from the main widget, default is 5Hz.

-The selected frequency can be stored by pressing the save frequency button, if that is touched one is asked to specify a name to be used to label that frequency.

 As a "quick" help, a button "middle" is present that, when pressed - will set the oscillator such that the selected frequency is in the middle of the right half of the spectrum display.